-The male influence in her life is undeniable to see with the husband, father, and brother, each having significant roles to play in defining her, and yet she is so uniquely herself that you feel rejuvenated by her ability to establish herself in a society that would otherwise choose to control her.
+The male influence in her life is undeniable to see with her husband, father, and brother, each having significant roles to play in defining her.
+And yet she is so uniquely herself that you feel rejuvenated by her ability to establish herself in a society that would otherwise choose to control her.
 The central War waging in her may even be an allegory to that – her inability to comprehend how to express herself because femininity has always been quite dubiously associated with mysteriousness and, of course, being quiet.

 The Virgin Spring (1960)

-This has a harrowing rape scene, and Bergman’s appreciation for the difficulty of being a woman in a predominantly patriarchal society comes across well.
-He gives us a character, who like many others from his films, is extremely headstrong and unapologetic.
+This has a harrowing rape scene.
+And Bergman’s appreciation for the difficulty of being a woman in a predominantly patriarchal society comes across well.
+He gives us a character, who like many others in his films, is extremely headstrong and unapologetic.
 She’s, however, also young and relentless in her attempt to live life in all its glory, and it’s during one misadventure that tragedy strikes.

 Wild Strawberries (1957)